Bohemian Waxwing

 Characteristics

-It has a grayish-brown body, a crest of feathers on its head, and a black mask around its eyes.
-It has white and yellow edges on its wings and a waxy yellow tip on its tail.
-The underside of its tail is a reddish color.
+It has a grayish-brown body, a prominent crest of feathers on its head, and a distinctive black mask around its eyes.
+Its wings are marked with white and yellow edges, and its tail ends in a waxy yellow tip.
+The underside of the tail is reddish.
 Males and females look alike.

-The cedar waxwing looks similar to the bohemian waxwing, but it does not have white edges on its wings or the reddish color under its tail, and it has a yellowish belly.
+The cedar waxwing is similar in appearance but lacks the white wing edges and the reddish coloration under the tail, and it has a more yellowish belly.

 Habitat